codess-aus/DP-200/README.md

 You should not add candidates as data stream input.
 You should add candidates as reference input, because this input represents data that never or rarely changes.
 You should add scores as data stream input.
 Data stream input changes over time.
 Candidate scores are not static data.

-To schedule a job to generate charts you can visualise:
+To *schedule a job to generate charts you can visualise*:

-With Databricks, you can easily visualize data from external sources in charts by using familiar languages such as Scala or SQL.
+With **Databricks**, you can easily visualize data from external sources in charts by using familiar languages such as Scala or SQL.
 To do this, you create a notebook, assign it to a cluster, and then write code in cells.
 With the job, you can define the notebook to run.

 You should not create a scheduled runbook in Azure Automation.
 A runbook can run on a schedule.
 You can create them graphically, with PowerShell, or with Python.
 They are simply code components that execute within Azure.
 Graphical runbooks generate PowerShell code.
 Runbooks do not work in this scenario because they do not generate visual graphs.